 The Metro COG TIP is authorized through the federal aid planning process.
 Metro COG is charged with the creation and maintenance of a fiscally-constrained TIP, that outlines funded projects within the metropolitan planning area.
 Requirements for the TIP and TIP maintenance are included under various sections of Title 23 and 49 of the United States Code (USC), Title 23 and 49 of the Code of Federal Regulations (CFR), and other federal legislation and guidance.
-Current regulations defining TIP content are included in the current federal transportation law, the Infrastructure Investment and Jobs Act (IIJA), also known as the "Bipartisan Infrastructure Law" (BIL) was signed into law on November 15, 2021.
-The legislation requires that all transportation projects that are entirely or partially funded with monies from the US Department of Transportation (USDOT) and its associated administrations' monies within the Metropolitan Planning Area (MPA) be included in the region's TIP.
+Current regulations defining TIP content are included in the current federal transportation law, the Infrastructure Investment and Jobs Act (IIJA), also known as the "Bipartisan Infrastructure Law" (BIL)was signed into law on November 15, 2021.
+The legislation requires that all transportation projects that are authorized under 23 USC or 49 USC Chapter 53 within the Metropolitan Planning Area (MPA) be included in the region's TIP.